hbuck95/team-krypton/README.md

 Examples of some of the issues we identified are:

-* Knowledge	Knowledge limited to technologies covered in academy Internet	Internet service issues at QA, unable to reach cloud services Communication	Poor communication will lead to poor project end result Planning	Not completing tasks to customer specification New Technologies	New software being utilised with scope, limited knowledge Docker Issues	Issues with configuration delay progress *Unknown Unknowns
+* Knowledge	- Knowledge limited to technologies covered in academy - Treat
+* Internet	- Internet service issues at QA, unable to reach cloud services - Tolerate
+* Communication - 	Poor communication will lead to poor project end result - Treat
+* Planning	- Not completing tasks to customer specification - Treat
+* New Technologies -	New software being utilised with scope, limited knowledge - Treat
+* Docker - Issues	Issues with configuration delay progress - Treat
+* Unknown Unknowns - Tolerate

 ## How To Use
 ### Set up